 About me

-Currently, I am working on the AERO European Project porting TornadoVM to ARM and RISC-V based computing systems with hardware accelerators.
-Besides, I collaborate with the GAIA project (under the European Space Agency ESA) to help accelerating Java HPC workloads on GPUs using the TornadoVM software stack.
-In the past, I have worked and collaborated with Intel to bring oneAPI into the TornadoVM framework to perform optimisations for Intel compute architectures (xPUs).
+I have worked a few EU projects, such as AERO European Project for porting TornadoVM to ARM and RISC-V based computing systems with hardware accelerators.
+Besides, I collaborated with the GAIA project (under the European Space Agency ESA) to help accelerating Java HPC workloads on GPUs using the TornadoVM software stack.
+I have also worked and collaborated with Intel to bring oneAPI into the TornadoVM framework to perform optimisations for Intel compute architectures (xPUs).

-As an outcome of all this work at the University of Manchester, I received the Best Outstanding Output by Research Staff Award in 2022 (link).
-I am also an Intel oneAPI Innovator, and I participate in the Level Zero Community Forum Hardware Group, and oneAPI Language Group to help shaping the evolution of oneAPI for managed runtime programming languages.
+I am also an Intel oneAPI Innovator, and I participate in the Level Zero Community Forum Hardware Group, and in the oneAPI Language Group to help shaping the evolution of oneAPI for managed runtime programming languages.
+From January 2025, I also participate as an external member in the RISC-V J Extension Group.

 Education